alecperkey/react-hot-boilerplate/README.md

 Angular DataTables is quite nice as an alternative.

-Boilerplate forked from https://github.com/gaearon/react-hot-boilerplate as a React & Webpack base. pasted that readme below:
+Boilerplate forked from https://github.com/gaearon/react-hot-boilerplate as a React & Webpack base.